lwitkowski/cafe/README.md

 ## CLI
 - `./mvnw clean verify` - runs all tests
-- `./run"` - compiles and runs the app
+- `./run"` - compiles and runs the app with sample order input